nuta/nsh/.github/pull_request_template.md

 ### Contribution Acceptance Policy

-Since this software is written and maintained just for my personal use and is crucial for my daily job, I accept only bug fixes and minor improvements; don't accept suggestions, support requests, and new features that I won't need.
+Since this software is written and maintained just for my personal use and is crucial for my daily job, I accept only bug fixes and minor improvements; don't accept suggestions, support requests, and new features that I won't use.

-### Pre-Submittion Checklist
+### Pre-Submission Checklist

 When you submit a PR, please make sure your PR satisfies the following checklist: